malteklaes/task_on_RLOps_LLM_RL-architecture/README.md

     - **APPLY** in **source B1**

     (b) **auto/hand-tuning**:**HPO libraries or frameworks are used**:
-    - This criterion can be a bit broad, since, for example, python/stable-baselines3 also uses optuna in the background (except PPO [2]) and, strictly speaking, every file with a lib import "import stable_baselines3" also implicitly uses "hyperparameter tuning".
+    - This criterion can be a bit broad, since, for example, python/stable-baselines3 also uses optuna and "RL Baselines Zoo" (with already fine-tuned hyperparameters) in the background so, strictly speaking, every file with a lib import "import stable_baselines3" also implicitly uses "hyperparameter tuning".
 It is therefore assumed that the use of the HPO-lib would have to be combined with a concrete definition of space, as in the hyperopt example (like in case of *hyperopt*).
     - `Optuna` (python, [6], used especially used in python/stable-baselines3 [7])
     - `scikit-optimize` (python, [3][4])
       - e.g. `from sklearn.model_selection import RandomizedSearchCV, GridSearchCV, BayesSearchCV`